meb1772-dot/vibe-coding-companion-174407/README.md

 ## Exporting APK to repository root

-After building the Android APK in the Flutter app, you can copy the latest generated APK to the repository root as `vibe_coding_companion.apk`.
+After building the Android APK in the Flutter app, you can copy the latest generated APK to the repository root with a versioned filename derived from pubspec.yaml:

+- Output pattern: `vibe_coding_companion-v<version>-c<code>.apk` (e.g., `vibe_coding_companion-v1.2.3-c45.apk`)

 Quick steps (run from repository root):
 - cd flutter_frontend